-German Split Pea Soup or as we call it Erbseneintopf or Erbsensuppe, is another great soup you will like.
-The split pea soup is a typical German soup that is very popular during the winter months, but I like to cook it also in spring or fall, but not on a hot summer’s day.
+German Split Pea Soup, or as we call it in German Erbseneintopf or Erbsensuppe, is another great soup you will like.
+The split pea soup is a typical German soup that is very popular during the winter months.
 Split pea soup can be made with or without meat – it is up to you.
 You can add bacon, Kassler, or sausages.
 It also tastes awesome with chicken broth instead of water, or with some spices like hot red pepper (chili), or green and red pepper.
 The German Split Pea soup was the food of the men at sea, and they almost ate it daily back in the times when the ships had no cooling systems.
 Dried peas were easy to store and the soup was easy to make.
 Happy Cooking!

 Ingredients German Split Pea soup

 500 g dried peas, green or yellow or mixed

 500 g Kassler (smoked pork chop)

 Sausages (Knackwurst, Frankfurter or Wiener) 1-2 sausages per person – Find sausages at Bavariasausage

 4 medium sized potatoes

 Salt, pepper, parsley

 Some butter or oil